 What does the Bible say about abortion?Question: "What does the Bible say about abortion?"

 The first argument that always arises against the Christian stance on abortion is “What about cases of rape and/or incest?”
 As horrible as it would be to become pregnant as a result of rape and/or incest, is the murder of a baby the answer?
 Two wrongs do not make a right.
-The child who is a result of rape/incest could be given in adoption to a loving family unable to have children on their own, or the child could be raised by its mother.
+The child who is a result of rape/incest could be given in adoption to a loving family unable to have children on their own.
 Again, the baby is completely innocent and should not be punished for the evil acts of its father.

 The second argument that usually arises against the Christian stance on abortion is “What about when the life of the mother is at risk?”
 Honestly, this is the most difficult question to answer on the issue of abortion.
 First, let’s remember that this situation is the reason behind less than one-tenth of one percent of the abortions done in the world today.
-Far more women have an abortion for convenience than women who have an abortion to save their own lives.
 Second, let’s remember that God is a God of miracles.
-He can preserve the life of a mother and a child despite all the medical odds being against it.
-Ultimately, though, this question can only be decided between a husband, wife, and God.
-Any couple facing this extremely difficult situation should pray to the Lord for wisdom (James 1:5) as to what He would have them to do.
+He can preserve the life of a mother and her child despite all the medical odds being against it.
+Third, even in the one-tenth of one-percent of abortions that are done to save the life of the mother, in the vast majority of these cases, an early induced delivery of the baby or a C-section is what is necessary, not an abortion.
+This early inducement may result in the death of the baby, but it is extremely rare that a baby must be actively aborted in order to save the life of the mother.
+Some doctors say that abortion is never medically necessary to save the life of the mother.
+Ultimately, though, if the life of the mother is genuinely at risk, a decision like this can only be decided between a woman, her doctor, oftentimes the father of the child, and God.
+Any woman facing this extremely difficult situation should pray to the Lord for wisdom (James 1:5) as to what He would have her do.

-Over 95 percent of the abortions performed today involve women who simply do not want to have a baby.
-Less than 5 percent of abortions are for the reasons of rape, incest, or the mother's health at risk.
-Even in the more difficult 5 percent of instances, abortion should never be the first option.
+Over 98 percent of the abortions performed today involve women who simply do not want to have the baby.
+Less than two percent of abortions are for the reasons of rape, incest, or the mother's life is at risk.
+Even in these more difficult two percent of instances, abortion should never be the first option.
 The life of a human being in the womb is worth every effort to allow the child to be born.

 Recommended Resource: The Case for Life: Equipping Christians to Engage the Culture by Scott Klusendorf